 Even after calibration and determining of the additional filtering options, the filtering results were not satisfactory.
 Deviations from the actual distance value were within the range of 0.5-1.5 m.
 Such large error is primarily the result of the fact that the Kalman algorithm uses a system with a given equation of motion but we are dealing with chaotic motion.
 Secondly, this is due to complexity of calibration and system settings.

 To put it in a nutshell...

 We’ve made a thorough investigation of how the iBeacon technology can be used for indoor positioning in trilateration.
 As it turns out, iBeacon tags’ aspirations to become the next best thing for outdoor positioning remains just that: aspirations. iBeacons alone cannot determine the exact indoor location due to environmental factors (everything from signal interference to humidity levels).

 As much as we wanted it to work, the precision of iBeacon tags could not be improved with any filtering.
 The Kalman filter we applied offers a perfect filtration system tool, but for unchaotic motion only.

 Today, this technology can be used for coarse positioning or as an auxiliary parameter to calculate displacements and location using GPS.
 We are still keeping our eyes peeled for other technologies.

 And what did you expect of iBeacons?
-Can indoor positioning technologies help you solve specific problems in your industry?
+Can indoor positioning technologies help you solve specific problems in your industry, leveraring our mobile app development services?
 Please comment below.